 Plugin #4: Top Commentators

-Through the Top Commentators plugins I was able to increase my repeat visitor count by over 6%.
-I know that may not sound that high, but every little bit adds up.
+Through the Top Commentators plugin, I was able to increase my repeat visitor count by over 6%.
+Although that may not sound significant, every little bit adds up.

-This plugin encourages your readers to come back to your blog and comment.
-If they come back and comment enough, they’ll be placed on a leader board which will drive visitors to their website.
+This plugin encourages your readers to come back to your blog and comment on it.
+If they come back and comment enough, they’ll be placed on a leader board, which will drive visitors to their websites.

-When installing this plugin limit the leader board to 5 spots because it will encourage competition.
-If you create a 10 spot leader board, it will be easier for people to get on there so they won’t come back as often and comment.
-I also recommend resetting it once a week so new visitors have a chance of getting on there.
+When installing this plugin, limit the leader board to five spots because it will encourage competition.
+If you create a ten-spot leader board, it will be easier for people to get on the board.
+As a result, they won’t come back as often and comment.
+I also recommend resetting it once a week so that new visitors have a chance of getting on the top five commentators list.

 Plugin #5: All in One SEO Pack

-For example, I was able to double TechCrunch’s search traffic in 30 days by only tweaking their title tag and meta description.
+For example, I was able to double TechCrunch’s search traffic in 30 days by only tweaking its title tag and meta description.